shmindmaster/typescript-file-manager/.github/instructions/terraform-azure.instructions.md

 **Security:**

-- MUST NEVER store secrets in Terraform files or state
 - MUST avoid overly permissive IAM roles or network rules
 - MUST NOT disable security features for convenience
 - MUST NOT use default passwords or keys